Do you spend half of your day monitoring, updating, and tweaking your Google Ads?

 This script goes through your account on whatever schedule you choose and looks for broken links.
 To be more specific, it looks for ads that are returning broken link 404s.

-If you don’t have any broken links, you won’t get any notifications — which is nice for marketers who don’t want to read pointless email notifications.
+If you don't have broken links, you won't get any notifications—which is nice for marketers who don't want to read pointless email notifications.
 You only get an email notification if there are any broken URLs within your account.

-You’ll have to create a Google Doc for link for the script to place your broken links (if you have any).
-But after it’s set up, this one is a real time saver.
+You'll have to create a Google Doc so the script has a place to put your broken links (if you have any).
+But after it's set up, this one saves so much time.
 You can view the complete script in the link here.

-If you’re looking to consistently be on the optimization edge, these scripts are going to be of great help.
-Our Bid Adjustment Script is a big winner — especially in terms of pushing your performance that last micrometer over the finish line.
+Our Bid Adjustment Script is a big winner.
+It pushes your performance that last micrometer over the finish line.

-For starters, this script is technically two scripts: one for increasing and one for decreasing bids.
+Technically, this ad script is two scripts: one for increasing and one for decreasing bids.

-To increase bids with a script, you’ll have to set up a filter within your Google Ads account so the script knows at what point to fire.
+To increase bids with a script, set up a filter within your Google Ads account so the script knows when to fire.

 The setup should look something like the screenshot below: